BadMagic100/TheRealJournalRando/README.md

   (Oro & Mato, Sheo, Sly, and Pure Vessel) will be randomized.
 * **Randomize Weathered Mask** - whether the Weathered Mask entry will be randomized.
 * **Randomize Void Idol** - the maximum level of the Void Idol entry to randomize.

+### Base Rando Settings

+Journal rando respects the deranged and white palace settings from base rando.
+To prevent logic from becoming overcomplicated, Kingsmould, Wingmould, and Royal Retainer entries are only randomized if full palace rando is allowed.